How to make a Symbolic Link on Linux

 - How the chown Command works on Linux

-- How the touch Command works on Linux
+- How the cat Command works on Linux

 - Speed up your Website by Converting your Images to WebP from Terminal